 Insurance is the bedrock of commerce.
 Our products allow individuals and businesses, large and small, to transfer and share risks that would otherwise inhibit economic progress.
 As the investment arm of Liberty Mutual, our objective is to generate the capital needed to support this broader goal over the long run.
-We also must be thoughtful about the impact we have in communities, and our Capital as a Force for Good.
-Our investing philosophy is guided by driving strong financial returns, but we will never sacrifice our integrity.
-We will use our influence, we will use our capital and we will use our energy to drive a better future.
+We also must be thoughtful about the impact we have in communities, and conscious of the regulatory environment and the role of businesses in society.